MarcAntoineRaymond/GomenHashai/README.md

   mutationRegistryEnabled: false
   # -- The registry to inject when MutationRegistryEnabled is true
   mutationRegistry: ""
+  # -- Enforce image pull policy for all containers
+  mutationPullPolicy: ""
+  # -- Additional image pull secrets to add to all pods (secret must exist in all managed namespaces)
+  mutationImagePullSecrets: []
   # -- Configuration of the process that handles existing pods on init
   existingPods:
   # -- Enable the init function that will process existing pods at startup